Urinary Tract Infection

 In addition to these symptoms, some women who get UTIs also notice a dull pain in their pelvis as the infection spreads.
 A UTI in the kidneys causes worse symptoms that affect your whole body, like fever, chills, and vomiting.

-The team at Urology Associates of Mobile creates a treatment plan for your UTI based on its severity and its location along your urinary tract.
+Our team creates a treatment plan for your UTI based on its severity and its location along your urinary tract.

-After assessing your symptoms, they may prescribe antibiotic medication and give you recommendations to alleviate your discomfort, such as:
+After assessing your symptoms, a physician may prescribe antibiotic medication and give you recommendations to alleviate your discomfort, such as:

 Be sure to follow your course of treatment until your infection is gone.
 Don’t stop the course of antibiotics if your symptoms go away before it’s over.
 This can cause the UTI to return.

-If your urination habits change or if urination is uncomfortable, don’t hesitate to call Urology Associates of Mobile or book an appointment online to get treatment and prevention tips for urinary tract infections.
+If your urination habits change or if urination is uncomfortable, don’t hesitate to call us to get treatment and prevention tips for urinary tract infections.